-The FOP is very concerned that Ms. Sohn played such an active role as a board member of the Electronic Frontier Foundation (EFF)-an organization with some pretty extreme views on law enforcement technology.
+The FOP is very concerned that Ms. Sohn played such an active role as a board member of the Electronic Frontier Foundation (EFF)-an organization that has some pretty extreme views on the use of certain law enforcement technologies.
 We are particularly troubled by their, and by extension, her, forceful advocacy of end-to-end encryption and "user-only-access"-often referred to in the law enforcement world as "going dark."
 New encryption methods for communications are causing Federal, State, and local law enforcement agencies to rapidly lose the capability to obtain information necessary to protect the public from crime and violence.
 Because service providers have embraced encryption technology that makes the encrypted data completely inaccessible-even from the providers themselves-law enforcement agencies are prevented from obtaining historically accessible information, making it extraordinarily more difficult to protect the public, investigate crime, or prevent imminent violence.